 Studies and rewards

 Daniel Arango-Prada began his musical journey in Colombia, where he carried out his study of music theory and classical guitar, before carrying on in Argentina and finally arriving in France in 2010 to perfect himself as a composer.
 He joined the instrumental and electroacoustic composition course in the Montpellier conservatory before carrying on further by joining Lyon’s regional conservatory.
 In September 2015, he integrated the “Conservatoire National Supérieur de Musique et de Danse de Lyon”, where he was taught by Michele Tadini, Philippe Hurel, Martin Matalon and François Roux, which resulted in him receiving a master’s in composition in 2020.
-Prior to his 1st prize at the Geneva Competition, he was also rewarded at the “Journées d'Informatique musicale” in 2017 in Paris and was a finalist in the international composition competition in the town of Boulogne-Billancourt in 2019.
-In 2021 he is invited as composer in residence at the Pablo Casals Festival in Prades, France.
+In addition to his 1st prize at the Geneva Competition, he was also rewarded at the “Journées d'Informatique musicale” in 2017 in Paris, was a finalist in the international composition competition in the town of Boulogne-Billancourt in 2019, he got the Prize from Francis et Mica Salabert Foundation in 2020 and the Sond'Ar-te Electric Ensemble prize In 2021.
+He was invited as composer in residence at the Pablo Casals Festival in Prades, France in 2021.

 Collaborations and festivals